azat-co/expressworks/exercises/jade/problem.md

 ## NOTE

 When creating your projects from scratch, install the `jade` dependency with npm.
-If you run npm install on this package (expressworks), you should have jade installed.
+If you run `$ npm install` on this package (expressworks), you should have jade installed.

 Again, the port to use is passed by {appname} to the application as `process.argv[2]`.